sudopluto/diet/RN.md

     - always have frozen rice / beans / veggies in freezer
     - always have healty snacks ready to eat
     - always have milk
+      - protien shake as quick and ready snack
     - keep this up to date, try to make a habit out of trying and rating new recipies
         - youtube, online
         - share with mom to bond / feel accountable